mohamedsamara/react-webpack-starter/README.md

 * features:
   * Webpack to bundle assets, scripts, styles, images
   * React for displaying UI components
-  * Sass preprocessor provides features don't exist in CSS
+  * Sass preprocessor provides styling features
-  * PostCSS is used to apply some useful plugins like Autoprefixer and others
+  * PostCSS is used to automate CSS operations
-  * ESLint is configured to find syntax errors in the code
+  * ESLint linter tool is used to find code problems and mantain code quality

 ## Install